LokeyLab/LC-Seq-Official/docs/THEORY.md

 **Rationale**:

 - Peak positions should be similar across variants (if correlation valid)
-- Consensus signal has better SNR (noise averaged out)
+- Pooled signal has better SNR (noise averaged out)
 - Detecting once is much faster than detecting N times

 #### 4.2.6 Area Integration on Individual Variants

-**Use consensus peak boundaries, but integrate on individual variant signals** (NOT consensus).
+**Use pooled peak boundaries, but integrate on individual variant signals** (NOT consensus).

 **Algorithm**: